docker/docs/machine/drivers/gce.md

 -   `--google-subnetwork`: Specify subnetwork in which to provision VM.
 -   `--google-tags`: Instance tags (comma-separated).
 -   `--google-use-existing`: Don't create a new VM, use an existing one.
 This is useful when you'd like to provision Docker on a VM you created yourself, maybe because it uses create options not supported by this driver.
--   `--google-use-internal-ip-only`: When this option is used during create, the new VM will not be assigned a public IP address.
+-   `--google-use-internal-ip-only`: When this option is used during create, the new VM is not assigned a public IP address.
 This is useful only when the host running `docker-machine` is located inside the Google Cloud infrastructure; otherwise, `docker-machine` can't reach the VM to provision the Docker daemon.
 The presence of this flag implies `--google-use-internal-ip`.
--   `--google-use-internal-ip`: When this option is used during create it will make docker-machine use internal rather than public NATed IPs.
+-   `--google-use-internal-ip`: When this option is used during create, docker-machine uses internal rather than public NATed IPs.
 The flag is persistent in the sense that a machine created with it retains the IP.
 It's useful for managing docker machines from another machine on the same network e.g. while deploying swarm.
 -   `--google-username`: The username to use for the instance.
 -   `--google-zone`: The zone to launch the instance.

-The GCE driver will use the `ubuntu-1604-xenial-v20161130` instance image unless otherwise specified.
+The GCE driver uses the `ubuntu-1604-xenial-v20161130` instance image unless otherwise specified.
 To obtain a list of image URLs run:

     gcloud compute images list --uri